Emmanuel-Practical-Machine-Learning/index/README.md

 LEARNING OBJECTIVES:
 - Understand the function and processes of GANS
 - Learn about the advantages and disadvantages of GANS
-- Explore the GAN playground to find ideal combinations of hyperperameters
+- Explore the GAN playground to find ideal combinations of hyperparameters

 ### R11.
 GAN Reading and Review